jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- propagate the set -x in self test subshells to have profiling enabled.
+We can create a new method in lib-profiler to profiler::reapply.
 - test the "sudo" feature: it runs the command by forking.
 We could add an option to instead rerun valet with sudo.
 - document the test; use the lib-test test as an example, and also link to the test:: lib.
 - test the new bash:: lib